Azure/oms-log-analytics-firehose-nozzle/README.md

 ## View in OMS Portal

-### 1. Import OMS View
+### 1. Import OMS Default Solution from Azure Marketplace

+With our [OMS Cloud Foundry Monitoring Solution](https://azuremarketplace.microsoft.com/en/marketplace/apps/Microsoft.OMSCloudfoundrySolution), you can import our 20+ default views, 130+ alerts and 90+ saved searches covering all KPI of Cloud Foundry you might care about, with only simple configurations.

+Please check [here](https://github.com/Azure/azure-quickstart-templates/tree/master/oms-cloudfoundry-solution) for detailed document and underlying templates.

+_You can find a complete list of KPI [here](https://docs.pivotal.io/pivotalcf/2-1/monitoring/kpi.html)._

+### 2. Customizing your OMS Workplace

+#### 2.1.
+Import Individual OMS View

 From the main OMS Overview page, go to **View Designer** -> **Import** -> **Browse**, select one of the [omsview](./docs/omsview) files, e.g. [Cloud Foundry.omsview](./docs/omsview/Cloud%20Foundry.omsview), and save the view.
 Now a **Tile** will be displayed on the main OMS Overview page.
 Click the **Tile**, it shows visualized metrics.

 Operators could customize these views or create new views through **View Designer**.

+To create your own view, please refer to the document [here](https://github.com/Azure/azure-quickstart-templates/tree/master/oms-cloudfoundry-solution#customization-and-upgrade).

-> Please note the "Cloud Foundry.omsview" is a preview version of Cloud Foundry OMS view template, a fully configured default template is in progress, please send your suggestions and feedback for the full view by creating Github issues.
+> Please feel free to send your suggestions and feedback for the full view by creating Github issues.

-### 2. <a name="alert">Create Alert rules</a>
+#### 3.1. <a name="alert">Create Alert Rules Manually</a>

 This section describes some sample alert rules that operators may want to create for identifying important information in their Cloud Foundry deployments.